iherman/rdf-di-report/content.md

 It is for this reason that the answer to the general question, i.e., "Is it possible, using the [[[vc-data-integrity]]] specification, to secure, via cryptographic signatures, RDF Datasets in general?" is "Almost".
 Any specification that aims to generalize the [[vc-data-integrity]] approach for general RDF Datasets, must provide some answers to those questions.

 <p class=note>
-This issue was raised by the late Henry Story on a GitHub repository of the Verifiable Credentials Working Group: see <a href="https://github.com/w3c/vc-data-model/issues/1248">issue #1248</a>.
+This issue was raised by Henry Story on a GitHub repository of the Verifiable Credentials Working Group: see <a href="https://github.com/w3c/vc-data-model/issues/1248">issue #1248</a>.
 The issue was closed without any resolution: it was recognized as a general problem whose solution would go beyond what the Verifiable Credential Working Group was chartered to do, namely to provide a securing mechanism _for Verifiable Credentials_.
 </p>

 ## The [[rdfjs-di]] approach

-The approach taken by [[rdfjs-di]] to handle these issues is eminently pragmatic.
+The approach taken by [[rdfjs-di]] to handle these issues is pragmatic: let the application control these problems.

-The basic API (based on the [[[rdfjs-dataset]]] specification) takes an abstract <a data-cite="rdfjs-dataset#dom-datasetcore">`DatasetCore` instance</a> as an input parameter representing an RDF Dataset.
+The basic [API](https://iherman.github.io/rdfjs-di/modules/index.html) (based on the [[[rdfjs-dataset]]] specification) takes an abstract <a data-cite="rdfjs-dataset#dom-datasetcore">`DatasetCore` instance</a> as an input parameter representing an RDF Dataset.
 This leaves it to the application layer to decide which triples or quads must be signed.
-Using this API the application generates a separate proof graph, which can then handled in an application-dependent manner.
+Using this API the application generates a detached proof graph, which can then be used in an application-dependent manner.

-Another API entry may also "link" the dataset with its proof graph (using the aforementioned `proof` property); this requires an explicit reference to an "anchor" resource.
-In other words, the decision for the subject of the `proof` triple is again left to the application layer.
-This second API generates the following "embedded" proof in a new RDF Dataset:
+Another API entry generates an "embedded" proof graph: a new RDF Dataset that includes the original input Dataset _and_ the proof graph as a separate named graph.
+If the input arguments include an explicit reference to an "anchor" resource, this is used as the subject of a proof triple (using the `proof` property) linking the anchor to the proof.
+The following, embedded proof can be generated from the original example:

 ```turtle
 @prefix sec: <https://w3id.org/security#>.